omnilaboratory/obd/README.md

 The latest document/tutorial has been moved to [OmniBOLT - Developers](https://omnilaboratory.github.io/obd/#/OBD-README).

-To know how OBD works, jump to the [OmniBOLT - Architecture](https://omnilaboratory.github.io/obd/#/OBD-README).
+To know how OBD works, jump to the [OmniBOLT - Architecture](https://omnilaboratory.github.io/obd/#/Architecture).

 The latest features and ETA is here: [OmniBOLT - Features and Roadmap](https://omnilaboratory.github.io/obd/#/features).

-Graphic terminal that assists you get started quikly is here: [OmniBOLT - GUI Terminal](https://omnilaboratory.github.io/obd/#/GUI-tool).
+Graphic terminal that assists you get started quickly is here: [OmniBOLT - GUI Terminal](https://omnilaboratory.github.io/obd/#/GUI-tool).

+Join our community to get the latest progress: [communities](https://omnilaboratory.github.io/obd/#/communities)

 Video tutorials can be found here: